kubernetes/enhancements/keps/sig-auth/4940-psa-block-host-field-in-probes/README.md

 ## Design Details

-Add a Baseline APILevel Pod Security Admission policy to allow admins of the cluster to block users from setting `.host` field in:
+Add a Baseline APILevel Pod Security Admission policy to allow admins of the cluster to block users from setting `.host` field to disallowed values in the following fields.
+The only allowed values will be `127.0.0.1` and `::1` and everything else will be blocked.

 * spec.containers[*].LivenessProbe.ProbeHandler.HTTPGet.Host
 * spec.containers[*].ReadinessProbe.ProbeHandler.HTTPGet.Host